Exploring New Options For Off-Farm Storage In Bangladesh

 - Dry inspection (grain color, damage grain, insect and mold infestation), milling quality (head rice recovery and broken rice %), germination rate (seed) and storage losses over three months;

-- Change of O2and CO2 level for first 28 days;
+- Change of O2 and CO2 level for first 28 days;

 - Resistance to damage, damage in handling, and durability of material at beginning and end of storage period.

-- Project is still in progress.
+Project is still ongoing.